hermy991/spinosaurus/README.md

 - [x] implement unique and uniqueOne options in @Column
 - [ ] exclude unique and uniqueOne from @GeneratedPrimaryColumn and
   @PrimaryColumn
+- [ ] throw a error when @UpdateColumn property is not a Number type